Canada is set to legalize recreational pot. What does that mean for legalization in the States?

 EB: We’re in the time of Trump when there’s a crazy thing happening every day, or two things a day.
 If you took a poll now, probably 75 percent of Congress would be unaware of what’s taking place this week in Canada.
 Those of us who are paying attention are looking at it, but we’ve been focusing on what we need to do in the federal appropriations process here to push federal reform in the US.
 If they, in fact, legalize it, that will raise the profile a little bit.
 But frankly, what has made the difference to bring some of these people along who have not been with us is what’s been happening at the state level, what’s happened with public attitudes in the United States, what’s happened with the progress we’ve made with veterans having access to medical marijuana.
 Those are much more meaningful and they have more impact.

-MJ: What will you be watching for as legalization plays out in Canada?
+MJ: Even if Thursday’s vote fails, the Trudeau administration is aiming to get a bill passed in time for legal pot shops to open later this summer.
+What will you be watching for as legalization plays out in Canada?

 EB: Watching what they do with 36 million people is a lot like watching California.
 But theirs will be a national program.
 So, watching how smoothly it takes place.
 Watching what’s happening with their markets, because there will be clarity under Canadian law that this is a lawful enterprise—[in the States] we still have a cloud of federal uncertainty.
 There’s also now the prospect, and this is kind of fun, of the western United States and British Columbia, of having a western cannabis market looking towards the potential for interstate commerce and cannabis tourism.
 There [also] is serious reappraisal of what Mexico’s going to do.
 Former president [Felipe] Calderon has been very active bringing people together and promoting reform in Canada, and when we get past this presidential election in July in Mexico, if Canada has put its national program into place, the prospect of a North American market is quite exciting.